Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the rich schema (100% coverage) and presence of output schema, the description covers purpose, usage, side effects, and sibling differentiation comprehensively.
-No gaps evident.
+Given full schema descriptions and output schema existence, the description covers all necessary context: purpose, usage, side effects, and sibling differentiation.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.